ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/31_Explore_Infrastructure/_index.md

 ![image](/images/31_explore_ui/ui_cluster_time_select.png)

 ### Cost Insights
-The Cost Insights module on the Cisco Full Stack Observability (FSO) platform extends CNAO by analyzing cloud and cloud-native workloads.
-It generates detailed cost data for infrastructure workloads and services and integrates this information as a new metric into the entity-centric pages of CNAO.
+The Cost Insights module on the Cisco Full Stack Observability (FSO) platform extends CCO by analyzing cloud and cloud-native workloads.
+It generates detailed cost data for infrastructure workloads and services and integrates this information as a new metric into the entity-centric pages of CCO.

 ![image](/images/31_explore_ui/ui_cost_insights.png)